MichaelsPlayground/FirebaseUiTutorial/readme.md

 Basically most of the data is a copy of the user profile in Auth database.
 Unfortunately only the (authenticated) user is been able to read the data, so we do need a dataset that is available in a database readable by other (authenticated) users.

-As the user ID and the eser email are used to identify a user I don't allow to change them.
+As the user ID and the user email are used to identify a user I don't allow to change them.
 The user name is the only one editable by typing a new value and press the "save data" button.

 If you click on the user image (or the placeholder icon) you are been able to change the profile image.
 The "Photo Picker"